ltelab/disdrodb/README.md

-# 📦 DISDRODB - A package to standardize, process and analyze global disdrometer data
+# 📦 disdrodb

+An open-source python software for standardized processing, sharing, and analysis of disdrometer data

 |                   |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |